TSPDT placing: #737

 Directed by: Mike Hodges

-Ted Lewis (novel), Mike Hodges (screenplay)
+Written by: Ted Lewis (novel), Mike Hodges (screenplay)

 Starring: Michael Caine, Ian Hendry, Britt Ekland, John Osborne, Tony Beckley, George Sewell, Geraldine Moffat